Mercury (planet): Ancient astronomers

 The earliest known recorded observations of Mercury are from the MUL.APIN tablets.
 These observations were most likely made by an Assyrian astronomer around the 14th century BC.
 The cuneiform name used to designate Mercury on the MUL.APIN tablets is transcribed as UDU.IDIM.GU\U_{4}.UD ("the jumping planet").
 Babylonian records of Mercury date back to the 1st millennium BC.
 The Babylonians called the planet Nabu after the messenger to the gods in their mythology.

 The Greco-Egyptian astronomer Ptolemy wrote about the possibility of planetary transits across the face of the Sun in his work Planetary Hypotheses.
 He suggested that no transits had been observed either because planets such as Mercury were too small to see, or because transits were too infrequent.

 Ibn al-Shatir's model for the appearances of Mercury, showing the multiplication of epicycles using the Tusi couple, thus eliminating the Ptolemaic eccentrics and equant.

 In ancient China, Mercury was known as "the Hour Star" (Chen-xing 辰星).
 It was associated with the direction north and the phase of water in the Five Phases system of metaphysics.
 Modern Chinese, Korean, Japanese and Vietnamese cultures refer to the planet literally as the "water star" (水星), based on the Five elements.
 Hindu mythology used the name Budha for Mercury, and this god was thought to preside over Wednesday.
 The god Odin (or Woden) of Germanic paganism was associated with the planet Mercury and Wednesday.
 The Maya may have represented Mercury as an owl (or possibly four owls; two for the morning aspect and two for the evening) that served as a messenger to the underworld.
 Mercury was sometimes known as Stilbon (Greek: Στίλβων) meaning 'the shining, glittering'.

-In medieval Islamic astronomy, the Andalusian astronomer Abū Ishāq Ibrāhīm al-Zarqālī in the 11th century described the deferent of Mercury's geocentric orbit as being oval, like an egg or a pignon, although this insight did not influence his astronomical theory or his astronomical calculations.
-In the 12th century, Ibn Bajjah observed "two planets as black spots on the face of the Sun", which was later suggested as the transit of Mercury and/or Venus by the Maragha astronomer Qotb al-Din Shirazi in the 13th century.
+In medieval Islamic astronomy, the Andalusian astronomer Abū Ishāq Ibrāhīm al-Zarqālī in the 11th century described the deferent of Mercury's geocentric orbit, known under the name ʿUṭārid (Arabic: عُطَارِد), as being oval, like an egg or a pignon, although this insight did not influence his astronomical theory or his astronomical calculations.
+In the 12th century, Ibn Bajjah observed "two planets as black spots on the face of the Sun", which was later suggested as the transit of Mercury (ʿUṭārid, عُطَارِد) and/or Venus (az-Zuharah, الزُّهَرَة) by the Maragha astronomer Qotb al-Din Shirazi in the 13th century.
 Most such medieval reports of transits were later taken as observations of sunspots.

 In India, the Kerala school astronomer Nilakantha Somayaji in the 15th century developed a partially heliocentric planetary model in which Mercury orbits the Sun, which in turn orbits Earth, similar to the Tychonic system later proposed by Tycho Brahe in the late 16th century.